Unit Managers

 Placement (Internship) Coordinator

 Activity scope of the Department of Plant Protection is to protect and purify plants from diseases, weeds and pests.
 Undergraduate and graduate programs offered by the Department aim to educate and train desirable technical personnel and experts.
 In the research program of the subdivision Entomology, insects, mites and nematodes being harmful to plants are studied in many aspects.
 In the subdivision Phytopathology, researches focus on the subjects of identification and biology of plant related fungi, viruses, bacteria and weeds, development of control strategies against these agents and resolving the necessities in the application methods.
-There are 15 faculty members and four research assistants in the department.
+There are 16 faculty members and two research assistants in the department.

 History

-The Department of PlantProtection of Faculty of Agriculture at Adnan Menderes University was founded in 1992.
+The Department of PlantProtection of Faculty of Agriculture at Aydın Adnan Menderes University was founded in 1992.
 The education was began in 1993 and the first alumni were given in 1998.
 The department has two subdivisions as Entomology and Phytopathology.

 Mission